Plumber in Charlotte NC, Plumbers you can trust!

 • To avoid potential damage to faucets and fixtures, repair leaky faucets right away.

-• Showers and tubs should be fitted with strainers to catch soap chips and hair.
-These strainers should be cleaned regularly.
+• Showers and tubs should be fitted with strainers to catch soap chips and hair, these strainers should be cleaned regularly.

 • To remove mineral deposits from the shower head, fill a plastic bag with one cup of vinegar and place it over your shower head.
 You can use a twist tie to hold it in place overnight.
-Remove the bag in the morning and use a damp cloth to wipe off those mineral deposits.
+Remove bag in the morning and use a damp cloth to wipe off those mineral deposits.

 • Never use your toilet like a wastebasket.
-Do not flush cotton balls, facial tissue, sanitary products, make-up pads, diapers, or sanitary products as they will not dissolve and will clog the lines.
+Do not flush cotton balls, facial tissue, sanitary products, make-up pads, diapers or sanitary products as they will not dissolve and will clog the lines.
 Make sure your bathroom has a trash container for all trash disposal.

 • Use an adjustable wrench to unscrew the swivel ball nut.
 Make sure to wrap the jaws of the tool with masking tape to protect the finish from getting scratched.

-• Unscrew the collar nut from the shower head.
+• Unscrew collar nut from the showerhead.

-• Using a thin wire, gently clean the inlet and outlet holes in the shower head.
+• Using a thin wire, gently clean the inlet and outlet holes in the showerhead.

 • Use clean water to flush and clean.